Ferns & Focus

 This plant is non-toxic to cats, dogs, and horses, making it an ideal choice for households with pets.

-Place in bright, indirect light to maintain the vibrant leaf patterns.
-Avoid direct sunlight, which will scorch the leaves and cause them to turn brown or pale.
+Place in bright, indirect light to keep the striping clear.
+Direct sun scorches leaves and can turn them brown or pale.

-Maintaining high humidity (60% or higher) is essential.
-Use a humidifier or a pebble tray.
-Keep temperatures between 65°F and 75°F (18°C - 24°C) and protect the plant from cold drafts and air conditioning vents.
+Aim for 60% humidity or higher with a humidifier or pebble tray.
+Keep temperatures between 65°F and 75°F (18°C-24°C), away from cold drafts and AC vents.

 In-Depth Care & Growth